marinakithemis/Multithreaded-Job-Execution-Server-with-Client-Interface/README.md

 - include/: contains the header files header.h and structs.h .

-- lib/: is supposed to be for extra libraries, I have left it empty.

 - src/ : contains the source files jobCommander.c and jobExecutorServer.c

 - tests/ : includes some bash script tests I made, that use valgrind as well.